Featured

 "What is that thing?
 That biological dusting fan?
 A worm!?"

-By some estimates there are more species of "worms" than insects!
+By some estimates there may be more species of "worms" than insects!
 Most of the large groups, the phyla of Roundworms (Nematoda), Flatworms (Platyhelminthes) and Segmented Worms (Annelida) are barely known to most of us.
 The very common and important other "wormy" groups are virtually unknown.
 We use these organisms consciously as food, to help keep our substrates from compacting and channeling, as filter-feeding "cleaners" in marine reef systems and dook it out with them as disease carrying and causing parasites and competitors.

 Why the lack of respect?
 What is this, another example of species-centricity?
 Worms are everywhere; in your hair, in the air, in the deepest seas, warmest waters, driest deserts...
 Doing everything: parasitic, free-living, filter-feeding planktivores, detritivores, ferocious predators, sneaky vacuum cleaners...